Navigate the PitchBook company profile to find data on stock price, financials summary, equity research reports, public comps, and more

-Let’s recap on how to search for a company profile in Pitchbook — we’ll use Amazon as an example.
+Let’s recap on how to search for a Pitchbook company profile — we’ll use Amazon as an example.
 In the search bar at the top of the dashboard, type “Amazon” and select “Profiles” in the categories drop-down list to the left of the search bar.
 The first profile that comes up should be “Amazon.com (NAS:AMZN) (Amazon)” as a public company, which is the result we would like to look at.

 Let’s begin navigating through the Profile tab using the Contents sidebar on the left side of the page.
-The Overview section contains information about the company’s stock performance including the current share price, the exchange at which the company is listed, market capitalization (market cap), total number of shares outstanding, earnings per share (EPS), beta, and average volume.
+The Overview section contains information about the company’s stock performance including the current share price, the exchange on which the company is listed, market capitalization (market cap), total number of shares outstanding, earnings per share (EPS), beta, and average volume.
 You can also find an interactive stock price chart which allows you to look up the historical closing prices of the company’s stock over different periods of time, ranging from one day to ten years.

 Another important piece of information to note is the Analyst Forecast (Consensus).
 This section provides an aggregated estimate on the target share price and forecasted EPS from analysts who are not affiliated with PitchBook.
 Based on those estimates, there is an analyst recommendation on whether investors should buy, hold, or sell the shares of that particular entity.
 This could be a good reference point for financial analysts when they are valuing the company and deciding whether it is a worthy investment.

 The Financials section summarizes the historical financials including revenue, EBITDA, net income, total assets and total debt taken from the company’s financial statements.
-The Consensus Estimates section provides ranges of forecasted figures for revenue, EBITDA, and EPS in the next two years.
-The Financial Comparison Chart visualizes all of the above financials and displays the trends of each of the items.
+The Consensus Estimates section provides ranges of forecasted figures for future revenue, EBITDA, and EPS in the next two years.
+The Financial Comparison Chart visualizes all of the above financials and displays the trend of each of the items.

-The Equity Research section contains research reports published by Morningstar which provide thorough analyses on the specific company and recommendations to buy, hold or sell its shares.
-There are also the complete cash flow models which Morningstar built to value the company (e.g. Amazon) and determine its fair market price.
+The Equity Research section contains research reports published by Morningstar, which provide thorough analyses on the specific company and recommendations to buy, hold or sell its shares.
+There are also the complete cash flow models which Morningstar built to value the company (e.g., Amazon) and determine its fair market price.
 These are the sources for the Morningstar valuation metrics included in the Overview section.

-Clicking the View All Equity Research button will bring you to the Equity Research page, which allows you to view and download all available analyst research reports from Morningstar sorted from the newest to the oldest.
+Clicking the View All Equity Research button will bring you to the Equity Research page, which allows you to view and download all available analyst research reports from Morningstar, sorted from the newest to the oldest.
 On the left side of this page, you can also find the investment metrics based on the latest research conducted by Morningstar analysts.

 The Timeline section shows the important financing events and employee growth over the company’s lifespan.
-The blue dots represent the estimated number of employees at each year, while the vertical bars represent the financing deals such as an initial public offering (IPO).
+The blue dots represent the estimated number of employees each year, while the vertical bars represent financing deals such as an initial public offering (IPO).

 You can view a longer list of Amazon’s similar companies by clicking View All Similar Companies, which will bring you to the Similar Companies page.
-You can look up companies that are most relevant to Amazon’s business ranked based on various factors such as industry and operating segments.
-You can filter these companies by their revenues, enterprise values, and other criteria to create your own list of comparable companies.
+You can look up companies that are most relevant to Amazon’s business, ranked based on various factors such as industry and operating segments.
+You can filter these companies by their revenues, enterprise values, or other criteria to create your own list of comparable companies.